wikimedia/pywikibot/scripts/README.rst

     `Manual:Pywikibot <https://www.mediawiki.org/wiki/Manual:Pywikibot>`_

 NOTE : Script names with # at start are not yet present in Core rather are
-       expected to be merged based on reviews and need from Compat version.
+       expected to be merged based on reviews and need from compat version.

 The contents of the package
 ---------------------------